-- Status Bar > File Position - Controls the format of the current cursor position as displayed in the Status Bar as either Byte Number, Line Number, Sector Number, or Short Number (a Short is a group of two bytes within a hex file).
+- Status Bar > File Position Units - Controls the format of the current cursor position as displayed in the Status Bar as either Byte Number, Line Number, Sector Number, or Short Number (a Short is a group of two bytes within a hex file).
 See Status Bar for more information.

-- Status Bar > File Size - Sets the format of the file size displayed in the Status Bar as either Byte Count, Line Count, Sector Count, or Short Count.
+- Status Bar > File Size Units - Sets the format of the file size displayed in the Status Bar as either Byte Count, Line Count, Sector Count, or Short Count.
 Enable Include Commas to add commas to the file size after each group of 3 digits.

-- Status Bar > Selection Size - When a selection is made, the number of selected bytes is displayed in the status bar with the label Sel:.
+- Status Bar > Selection Size Units - When a selection is made, the number of selected bytes is displayed in the status bar with the label Sel:.
 This menu option controls the format used to display the selection size.

 - Endian - Controls which byte-ordering is used for the current file (see Introduction to Byte Ordering).
 The ordering can either be Little Endian (Intel machines), or Big Endian (Motorola Machines).
 When the current file is in little endian mode, the Status Bar will contain the letters LIT and when the file is in big endian mode, BIG will be displayed (see Status Bar).
 Use the Toggle Endian menu option to switch between the two endians.
-The Endian setting is different than the other options in the File Interface since this option contains only the default Endian setting when a file is opened.
-Changing the Endian does not modify other files that are using the same File Interface (for example, you can have a big endian file and a little endian file open at the same time both using the Unicode File Interface).
+The Endian setting is different than the other options in the Edit As since this option contains only the default Endian setting when a file is opened.
+Changing the Endian does not modify other files that are using the same Edit As (for example, you can have a big endian file and a little endian file open at the same time both using the Unicode Edit As).

 - Inspector Windows - Hides or shows the tabs of the Inspector panel in the main window.
 To show or hide all of the tabs at the same time click the Show/Hide All Inspector Windows menu option.